TranslucentTB/TranslucentTB/CONTRIBUTING.md

 vcpkg install --triplet x64-windows-static --overlay-ports=$PATH_TO_TTB\vcpkg\ports --head detours wil vcpkg integrate install
 ```
 `gtest` can be ommitted if you don't intend to run the unit tests.
-Change the triplet to `arm64-windows` if building for ARM64.
+Change the triplet to `arm64-windows` and `arm64-windows-static` if building for ARM64.

 ### 4 - Building and running the app